 - 14.1.
-'Keeping Children Safe in Education' requires schools and colleges in England to "ensure appropriate filters and appropriate monitoring systems are in place. - 14.2.
-Children should not be able to access harmful or inappropriate material from the academy's IT system" however, schools will need to "be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding."
+The Department for Education (DfE 2019) Keeping Children Safe in Education requires schools and colleges in England to "ensure appropriate filters and appropriate monitoring systems are in place.
+There is additional guidance how to teach pupils to be safe online on the DfE guidance. - 14.2.
+Children should not be able to access harmful or inappropriate material from the academy's IT system" however, schools will need to "be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding." - 14.3.
+We recognise that no filter can be guaranteed to be 100% effective.
+The headteacher along with the Regional Operations Director (ROD), will check that the academy is satisfied that their filtering system manages the following content (and web search).
+The filtering will have regard to: - Discrimination a web search that promotes the unjust or prejudicial treatment of people on the grounds of race, religion, age, sexuality, gender identity, disability; drugs/substance abuse - displays or promotes the illegal use of drugs or substances; - Extremism promotes terrorism and terrorist ideologies, violence or intolerance; malware/hacking - promotes the compromising of systems including anonymous browsing and other filter bypass tools as well as sites hosting malicious content;